CenturyLinkCloud/PublicKB/Cloud Application Manager/Data Center Edition/camdce-initialsetup.md

    Log back in as the appliance admin using the credentials in step 1.
 Add your new user account as an administrator in the Admin Console.
 Going forward, use this admin account to manage the appliance and settings for your organization.

-### Changing the Cloud Application Manager Hostname
+### Changing the Cloud Application Manager Data Center Edition Hostname

 Hostname is a friendly name for the Cloud Application Manager IP address for example, yourcompany.com:80 or name.example.com:443.
 The hostname should point to the IP address of the appliance virtual machine.
 To allow users to connect, also make sure your network firewall allows inbound traffic to the appliance IP address via TCP ports 80, 443, 5671, and 5672.
 ![appliance-setup4.png](../../images/cloud-application-manager/appliance-setup4.png)